sfgeorge/pi-plate/README.md

 ## Ansible Invocation for pi-dagobah

-    ansible-playbook --diff -v -i inv/hosts pi-dagobah.yml --become
+    ansible-playbook --diff -v -i inv/hosts pi-dagobah.yml

-This runs the swap role in the pi-dagobah.yml playbook, establishing some basic defaults for a new Pi.
+This runs the swap and pipenv roles in the pi-dagobah.yml playbook, establishing some basic defaults for a new Pi.